-During the last 12 months we have seen a great number of mechanical deck watches, both affordable (like the last year’s Archimede Deck Watch R) and expensive (like the made-to-order Dent Denison Limited Edition that was, too, presented a year ago,) however, the new iteration of the Glashutte Original Senator Observer seems to offer an unrivalled combination of simplicity, elegance and technical ingenuity.
+During the last 12 months we have seen a great number of mechanical deck watches, both affordable (like the last year’s Archimede Deck Watch R) and expensive (like the made-to-order Dent Denison Limited Edition that was, too, presented a year ago,) however, the new iteration of the Senator Observer offers an unrivalled combination of simplicity, elegance and technical ingenuity.

 Photos: Glashutte Original